 - Place the veggies on a serving dish of choice, sprinkle on walnuts, the rest of the pomegranate molasses, and the fresh pomegranate arils and serve with a dollop of the yogurt sauce, if desired.

-Inspired by Amelia Saltsman's Seasonal Jewish Kitchen
+Inspired by a recipe in Amelia Saltsman's Seasonal Jewish Kitchen